CMU-CREATE-Lab/deep-smoke-machine/README.md

 sudo apt install -y libsm6 libxext6 libxrender-dev
 ```

-# <a name="use-this-tool"></a>Use this tool
+# <a name="prepare-data"></a>Prepare data

-To use our publicly released dataset (a snapshot of the [smoke labeling tool](http://smoke.createlab.org/) on 2/24/2020), we include [metadata_02242020.json](back-end/data/dataset/2020-02-24/metadata_02242020.json) file under the deep-smoke-machine/back-end/data/dataset/ folder.
-You need to copy, move, and rename this file to deep-smoke-machine/back-end/data/metadata.json.
+To use our publicly released dataset (a snapshot of the [smoke labeling tool](http://smoke.createlab.org/) on 2/24/2020), we include [metadata_02242020.json](back-end/data/dataset/2020-02-24/metadata_02242020.json) file under the `deep-smoke-machine/back-end/data/dataset/` folder.
+You need to copy, move, and rename this file to `deep-smoke-machine/back-end/data/metadata.json`.
 ```sh
 cd deep-smoke-machine/back-end/data/
 cp dataset/2020-02-24/metadata_02242020.json metadata.json
 ```

 Split the metadata into three sets: train, validation, and test.
-This will create a deep-smoke-machine/back-end/data/split/ folder that contains all splits, as indicated in our paper.
+This will create a `deep-smoke-machine/back-end/data/split/` folder that contains all splits, as indicated in our paper.
 The method for splitting the dataset will be explained in the next "Dataset" section.
 ```sh
 python split_metadata.py confirm
 ```

-Download all videos in the metadata file to deep-smoke-machine/back-end/data/videos/.
+Download all videos in the metadata file to `deep-smoke-machine/back-end/data/videos/`.
 This will take a very long time, and we recommend running the code on the background using the [screen command](https://www.gnu.org/software/screen/manual/html_node/index.html).
 ```sh
 python download_videos.py
 ```